First came the pain of demonetisation, now come the emails.

 With demonetisation unexpectedly sucking out 86% of the country’s money in circulation last November, pushing millions of Indians to deposit old bank notes, Indians are now weathering the last waves of its impact.
 The income tax (I-T) department is sending mails to over 1.8 million taxpayers questioning the source of the money they deposited.

 The objective of the exercise, dubbed Operation Clean Money, is to sift through the countrywide deposits, especially of amounts more than Rs2.5 lakh, to determine whether the money was legitimate and has been mentioned in previous tax returns.
-The e-mails contain queries on money deposited between Nov.
-09 and Dec.
-30 last year.

 “In the first batch, around 18 lakh (1.8 million) persons have been identified in whose case, cash transactions do not appear to be in line with the tax payer’s profile.
 The department has enabled online verification of these transactions to reduce compliance cost…The information in respect of these cases is being made available in the e-filing window of the PAN holder,” the tax department said in a statement.